-- · BMC Web console administrator password

-- ESXi root password

-- · ztC Endurance console and REST API password
+- BMC Web console administrator password - zenadmin password on the Management VM and Standby OS - ESXi root password - · ztC Endurance console and REST API password

 This topic describes these passwords and explains how to update them (when possible) after the installation.
-See "Gathering Information" on page 142 to learn more about these passwords.
+See "Gathering Information" on page 148 to learn more about these passwords.